We said goodbye to Cape Town and jumped a couple of flights over to Sabi Sands, South Africa.

 On our final day at the Aregash Lodge in Ethiopia, the owner came over and said, “God works in mysterious ways… The Water Minister of Ethiopia surprised me with a visit today.
 He came all the way from Addis Ababa.”

 We held an impromptu meeting at the lodge where the minister and his associates sat and watched a filter demonstration.
-This was the first … Keep Reading!!!
+This was the first time he had seen such technology and was in awe.
+He showed us the chlorine tablets … Keep Reading!!!

 Before I found out I was pregnant, I had no real interest in any of the parenting culture or ideas, including breastfeeding.
 I read the Time Magazine cover with Jamie Grumet in sort of a combination of mocking and detachment.
 When I found out I was pregnant, I read the basics of parenting, but that Time article kept sticking in my head, so I Googled it, and was transported into a completely different parenting structure.